trivago/cluecumber/README.md

 - the reporting generated from other plugins showed too much unneeded or even wrong information
 - some other projects consume a large amount of memory when generating reports from large JSON files
 - it will allow to completely customize the report appearance and information

+**Note:** If you need to run Cucumber tests in parallel, please check out our [Cucable](https://github.com/trivago/cucable-plugin) project!

 ## Prerequisites